onqtam/headjack/docs/why/9_SELFORG.md

 > "Perhaps the most challenging application would be to design a complex socio-economic system that relies on self-organization rather than centralized planning and control.
 Although our present organizations and societies incorporate many aspects of self-organization, it is clear that they are far from optimal." - [The science of self-organization and adaptivity, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/EOLSS-Self-Organiz.pdf)

+> "Self-organization: the spontaneous emergence or evolution of coordination in a complex adaptive system.
+Self-organization reduces variety or uncertainty, and thus imposes constraint.
+The driving force behind self-organization is the co-evolution or mutual adaptation between the different agents in the system: actions and reactions produce a continuously changing configuration of interactions (variation); however, the more synergetic a configuration, the more "satisfied" the agents will be with the situation, and thus the less they will act to produce further changes (selective retention or preference for synergetic configurations); vice versa, the more friction there is, the more the agents will be pressured to intervene and change course in order to increase their utility (elimination of high friction configurations).
+Thus, self-organization is merely an application of the evolutionary dynamic of variation (because of actions triggering further actions) and natural selection (because of the implicit preference of agents for the more synergetic patterns of action)." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

+> "Organization: a stabilized network of interactions between agents that functions to ensure the coordination of their actions.
+This structure specifies the specific roles of and interactions between the system's agents.
+Its function is to maximize synergy and minimize friction (including transaction costs) in their further interactions.
+For example, in a human organization the different individuals each have their own responsibilities, and the rules of the organization specify who interacts with whom in what way.
+This minimizes transaction costs, since it is no longer necessary to search for partners, negotiate with them, or strictly monitor whether they do what they are expected to do.
+An organization can be imposed from the outside (like in a system engineered by a designer or controlled by a manager), or emerge from self-organization." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

 > "Hierarchy is now defined as a vertical sequence of layers of accountability, based on different degrees of abstraction." - [The Role of Hierarchy in Self-Organizing Systems](https://www.researchgate.net/publication/254821737_The_Role_of_Hierarchy_in_Self-Organizing_Systems)